daytonamelia/daytonamelia/README.md

 ## Bioinformatician, molecular biologist, and lover of logic and problem-solving.

-- 🔭 Currently working on a pipeline to identify linked regions of causative mutations in a genome.
+- 🧬 Currently working on a pipeline to identify linked regions of causative mutations in a genome.
+- 🖥️ Proficient in Python, R, and Bash.
 - 🌱 Studying bioinformatics, genomics, and statistics at the University of Oregon.
 - ❤️ Passionate about scientific communication and making bioinformatic tools accessible.
 - ⚡ Fun fact: The video game RollerCoaster Tycoon was written almost entirely in x86 assembly language!